TeaSitta/AI-Horde-Worker/README.md

 # AI Horde Worker - `Scribe only fork`
-This repository acts as a bridge between a KoboldAI compatible LLM inference API (Such as KoboldAI-united or aphrodite-engine) and the AI Horde.
+This repository acts as a bridge between a KoboldAI compatible LLM inference API (Primarily aphrodite-engine) and the AI Horde.

+If you are using kobold.cpp please use the integrated horde worker option instead.

 ## Important Note:
 -This repository is ONLY for text(scribe) workers.